Welcome

 Symposium at the University of Zurich

-Vincent Lam has been invited at a Symposium on Uncertainty at the University of Zurich on 26 Februar 2025.
+Vincent Lam has been invited at the Symposium on Uncertainty at the University of Zurich on 26 Februar 2025.

 Invited Talk at University of Copenhagen